top of page

 9. Where is the dojo located and what are the facilities available at PAUM where the dojo is located?

 The dojo is based in Rumah Kelab PAUM/PAUM Clubhouse.
-Directions can be found here.
 There are changing and toilet facilities as well as a free car park.
+The dojo takes no responsibility for the facilities and amenities provided by PAUM.
+Members are expected to use the facilities and amenities responsibly and following PAUM's guidelines.

 Recent Posts